Simon O'Donnell: 1986–87

 O'Donnell began the 1986–87 season well with 52 against Tasmania and 108 against NSW.
 He followed this with 77 against England in a tour game and 86 against West Australia.

 He was unable to force his way back into the test team but was selected in Australia's one day squad.
 Highlights included 4–65 against the West Indies, 52 against the West Indies, 3–39 against England, a man of the match 4–19 against the West Indies, and a match winning 23 off 15 balls against the West Indies.
 Allan Border said that O'Donnell, Dean Jones and Steve Waugh had been Australia's stand out players of the series.

 O'Donnell's good form continued with 86 against Queensland and 73 against South Australia.
 He made 80 and 78 against WA in the Sheffield Shield final, but Victoria did not win the game.

 O'Donnell was selected to play in Australia's one day tour of Sharjah in 1987 and the World Cup.

-1987 World Cup and Cancer
+1987 World Cup and cancer

-Shortly before O'Donnell left for India he discovered, "a lump on my ribs that was sore.
-I made some doctors do some horrible things to ensure I got to India.
-I got an X-ray that showed I was missing a rib.
-The doctor was worried about it, but I was on a plane to India three days later.
-But two days into India not only did the big lump come back but he had a couple of partners and that's when I thought I was in a bit of strife."

-O'Donnell did not go to the team doctor.
-"I did nothing.
-Make no mistake, I'm no martyr in all of this, in fact, I was motivated by pure selfishness."
+O'Donnell had felt lumps on his ribs before he left for India, but he neglected to see the team's doctor, as he did not want to interrupt his team's campaign.

 O'Donnell's World Cup highlights include 4–39 against Zimbabwe.

-"The team was on a campaign and I didn't want to jeopardize it so I just tried to keep myself up.
-I had a few talks with Bob [Simpson] and Bruce [Reid] but I didn't tell them what I thought it was.
-I didn't want to worry anyone because we all had a job to do... and we did the job."

-O'Donnell says he told Simpson after Australia won the semi-final in Pakistan.
-"I knew I was within a week of going home to find out what was wrong and it really frightened me...
-Before the final at our team meeting I was fined by teammates for not being part of celebrations.
-That was fine.
-But I needed to tell someone."

-O'Donnell went to Warrigal Private Hospital as soon as he got back: